 Finally, the American Bar Association requires that law students at ABA-approved law schools receive no monetary compensation for their academic work in any clinical program or externship course (incidental out-of-pocket expenses excepted).

 Each summer a few courses from the law curriculum may be offered.
-The courses offered depend on faculty availability in any given summer, although typically several required courses (both for the J.D. degree and for Diploma Privilege) are offered.
+The courses offered depend on faculty availability in any given summer, although typically required courses (both for the J.D. degree and for Diploma Privilege) are offered.
 Courses that form part of the First-Year Program (with the exception of the first-year electives) are not offered during the summer.

 Additional Note: It may be technically possible for a full-time student starting in September to complete degree requirements by August two years later (i.e., precisely 24 months later--and no earlier); this would entail taking, after the first year, approximately 18 credits in each of the 2L semesters, plus approximately 22 summer credits over two summers.
 Be advised, however, that (1) sufficient variation in summer course offerings in subsequent summers is not guaranteed; and (2) completing J.D. degree work in 24 months is difficult and not necessarily advisable for most students.